 But unlike drugs, probiotics take time to take effect.
 “Not all probiotics are equal and our microbiomes are unique to each one of us and change as we age,” Daya tells me.
 “If you’re using probiotics, patience is going to be the key.
 Do not expect miraculous results immediately.
 These are not drugs but work gradually.”

 She continues, “Studies using Florassist Mood ($19) indicated at the 30-day period a 49% drop in the global severity index, a measure of overall psychological distress; 50% decrease in depression scores; 60% decrease in anger-hostility scores; 36% decrease in the hospital anxiety and depression score; 13% decrease in urinary free cortisol, a hormonal measure of chronic stress, which was not seen in placebo patients.”

 And it’s not just probiotics that are worth taking if you’re feeling anxious or depressed.
 Prebiotics, the food for the good bacteria, have their place at the table too.
 “The Oxford study on prebiotics, namely B-GOS (galactooligosaccharides), found that volunteers had less cortisol after three weeks of taking this prebiotic.
 However, using another prebiotic called FOS (fructooligosaccharides) had no effect on cortisol levels.
 As yet, there’s no list of prebiotics to indicate which work and which don’t,” Daya tells me.

 Bimuno powder contains galacto-oligosaccharides.

-It’s still early days in the research between gut and mental health, but we are heading in the right direction.
+It’s still early days in the research between the gut and mental health, but we are heading in the right direction.
 Not sure you want to buy into supplements?
-Daya notes that a healthy, varied diet of vegetables, fruits and fewer refined foods—as well as ensuring restful sleep and exercise—are important first steps in the fight against anxiety and depression.
+Daya notes that a healthy, varied diet of vegetables, fruits, and fewer refined foods—as well as ensuring restful sleep and exercise—are important first steps in the fight against anxiety and depression.